Cameron Crowe: We Bought a Zoo

 With production on Aloha delayed, Crowe set his next feature, the family comedy-drama We Bought a Zoo, based on Benjamin Mee's memoir of the same name.
 He collaborated with The Devil Wears Prada writer Aline Brosh McKenna on the screenplay.
 The book's story follows Mee, who buys and moves into a dilapidated zoo (now Dartmoor Zoological Park) in the English countryside.
-Looking for a fresh start along with his seven-year-old daughter and his troubled fourteen-year-old son, he hopes to refurbish the zoo and run it and to give his children what he calls an "adventure".
+Looking for a fresh start along with his seven-year-old daughter and his troubled 14-year-old son, he hopes to refurbish the zoo, run it, and give his children what he calls an "adventure".
 Crowe changed the location to the United States.
 The film received a wide release on December 23, 2011, by 20th Century Fox, and starred Matt Damon and Scarlett Johansson.
 It received mixed reviews.
-The film music was composed by Jonsi.
+The music is by Jonsi.